indiebreath/Group5_FinalProject/docs/BugReport.md

 Found by: Mei Waterman

 Solution: actually add the hazmat suit to the player's inventory, which wasn't initialised thuis returned null.
 No idea why it just hung here but errored on others but oh well.

+# Issue 7

+Errors given whenever trying to run Main.java file, saying that it cannot access GameCharacter or Util classes.

+Found by: Mei Waterman

+Solution: Compile both Utils.java and GameCharacter.java before running Main.java.

+# Issue 8

+Illegal access error thrown whenever trying to access data from GameCharacter instance such as location or inventory.

+Found by: Mei Waterman

+Solution: Also compile Main.java and run through "java Main" command rather than old method.